MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 Do the following steps:
 1. Set the preview channel for your app.
 See [Ways to set the preview channel](#ways-to-set-the-preview-channel), below.
 1. Deploy the non-stable channels.
-See [todo](#how-to-deploy-non-stable-channels), below.
+See [How to deploy non-stable channels](#how-to-deploy-non-stable-channels), below.
 1. Conduct automated testing on your app running against the non-stable channels.
-See [todo](#how-to-use-conduct-automated-testing), below.
+See [How to do automated testing](#how-to-do-automated-testing), below.
 1. Compare the results with the baseline.
-See [todo](#what-to-use-as-a-baseline), below.
+See [The baseline release of WebView2 for testing](#the-baseline-release-of-webview2-for-testing), below.

 Upon finding issues, you can report them via the [WebView2 feedback repo](https://github.com/MicrosoftEdge/WebView2Feedback).